pypa/packaging.python.org/source/glossary.rst

     Built Distribution

+        A :term:`distribution-package <distribution package>` format
-        A :term:`distribution package` format containing files and metadata that only need to be moved to the correct location on the target system, to be installed. :term:`Wheel` is such a format, whereas distutil's :term:`Source Distribution <Source Distribution (or "sdist")>` is not,
+        containing files and metadata that only
+        need to be moved to the correct location on the target system, to be installed. :term:`Wheel` is such a format, whereas distutil's :term:`Source Distribution <Source Distribution (or "sdist")>` is not,